What Do Mechanical Engineering Technologist Do?

 - Conduct failure analyses, document results, and recommend corrective actions.

-What Every Mechanical Engineering Technologist Should Know
+Things a Mechanical Engineering Technologist Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.